 Shame and grief sabotage life of evey human, on small or big ways: one or the other (or both!) are in the root of depression, addiction, eating disorders, anxiety, blocked sexuality.

 Well hidden, secretive and very convincing, shame makes us want to disappear.
 This time, together, we will stay present with it, visible, and supported by our group.
 On this workshop we will:

 - become aware of the form and shape our individual shame has taken, while residing in our bodies and psyche

 - recognize dynamic and anatomy of our personal shame

 - with the support of the group, maintain optimal distance from shame (which habitually devours us) and begin to separate it from our identity

 - get the protector (adult) that the child did not have in the time when shaming experiences took place

 - shift the toxic shame towards the healthy shame

-- all these themes will be explored through numerous somatic experientials, all designed to support life, and liberate from shame which is anti-life force.
+- all these themes will be explored through numerous somatic experientials, all designed to support life.

 Workshop leader: Katarina Subotich